ereslibre/kubernetes-cluster-vagrant/README.md

 0inputs+584outputs (0major+690067minor)pagefaults 0swaps
 ```

-After a couple of minutes or so, you can execute from your host directly:
+Now you can execute from your host directly:

 ```
 ~/p/kubernetes-cluster-vagrant (master) > kubectl get nodes